Read more opinion and news in Issue 56 - Winter 2016/’17 of ‘Changing Ireland’!

 These same workers don’t share the salaries, allowance or even the pensions that many in both the private and public sector enjoy yet they work just as hard day in day out to serve their local communities.

-As Governments change, responsibility for sector invariably switches from department
+As Governments change, responsibility for

 to department with little understanding or appreciation of the impact these workers have on the quality of peoples lives.